Are Cover Letters Necessary in 2024 & Do I Need One?

 Are cover letters still necessary in today’s job search?

 Yes, they almost always are.
-83% of recruiters agree that, although not strictly necessary, a well-written cover letter gives you the opportunity to demostrate that you are a great fit for the company you are applying for.
+83% of recruiters agree that knowing how to write a cover letter and sending one is crucial.
+It gives you the opportunity to demonstrate that you are a great fit for the company you are applying for.
+A cover letter is important as it boosts your chances for a job.

 There are many contrasting opinions on that matter—most, supported by outdated studies or reports.